Refaltor77/SimpleHomeSQL/README.md

 # SimpleHomeSQL

-The best optimized home plugin on the go!
+The best optimized PoketMine-MP home plugin on the market!

 ### You are looking for a home plugin capable of keeping up a colossal player rate ?